AMSTeensArt Council

 Birmingham, AL

-Birmingham Museum of Art engaged students with the “John Rhoden: Determined to Be” exhibit by compiling a six-week course that familiarized students with Rhoden and his works through their own artmaking process.
-The project delved into social and emotional learning, combining hands-on elements with expressive, personal discussions.
-By the end of the program, students created their own plaster sculpture mask that expressed their personalities and character.
+The Birmingham Museum of Art engaged students with the “John Rhoden: Determined to Be” exhibition by offering a six-week course that familiarized students with the artist and his works through their own artmaking process.
+The course delved into social and emotional learning, combining hands-on elements with expressive, personal discussions.
+By the end of the program, students had created their own plaster sculpture mask that expressed their personalities and character.

 This program intended to reinvigorate the museum’s relationship with Birmingham City Schools by bringing in 25 students.

-Though the museum was unable to partner with the school it originally intended, BMA was able to engage a school that did not have an arts program.
-This program still exceeded expectations by expanding access to 46 local students.
+Although the Birmingham Museum of Art was unable to partner with the school it originally intended to, it was able to engage a school that did not have an arts program.
+This six-week undertaking still exceeded expectations by expanding access to 46 local students.

-When partnering with schools, work closely with administrators to create a plan that considers students’ relationship with art, behavior, and ability to focus over a six-week time period.
-Altering the program to better serve students’ needs resulted in a more positive experience for Birmingham.
+When partnering with schools, work closely with administrators to create a plan that takes into account students’ relationship with art, as well as their behavior and ability to focus over a six-week period.
+Altering the program to better serve students’ needs resulted in a more positive experience.

 Art Museum of South Texas (AMST) convened their Teen Advisory Council to create and participate in artmaking, financial, and business workshops centered on themes from "Native Impressions."

-The "Fresh Film Series," which activated a Partner Loan Network of 15 Art Bridges artworks, featured curated film screenings by writer and critic Carlos Valladares that explored connections between contemporary film and art, culminating in a community film festival, a public lecture, and a printed booklet.
+The "Fresh Film Series," which activated a Partner Loan Network loan of 15 Art Bridges artworks, featured curated film screenings by writer and critic Carlos Valladares that explored connections between contemporary film and art.
+The series culminated in a community film festival, public lecture, and printed booklet.

 Art Museum of South Texas (AMST) convened their Teen Advisory Council to create and participate in artmaking, financial, and business workshops centered on themes from "Native Impressions."

-The "Fresh Film Series," which activated a Partner Loan Network of 15 Art Bridges artworks, featured curated film screenings by writer and critic Carlos Valladares that explored connections between contemporary film and art, culminating in a community film festival, a public lecture, and a printed booklet.
+The "Fresh Film Series," which activated a Partner Loan Network loan of 15 Art Bridges artworks, featured curated film screenings by writer and critic Carlos Valladares that explored connections between contemporary film and art.
+The series culminated in a community film festival, public lecture, and printed booklet.